KxSystems/ldap/README.md

 - timeLimit is an int/long.
 Max number of microseconds to wait for a result.
 0 represents no limit.
 Note that the server may impose its own limit.
 - sizeLimit is an int/long.
 Max number of entries to use in the result.
 0 represents no limit.
 Note that the server may impose its own limit.

+Returns a dict consisting of

+- ReturnCode - integer TODO
+- Entries - table consisting of DNs and Attributes.
+Attribute forms a dictionary, were each attribute may contain one or more values.
+- Referrals - list of strings providing the referrals that can be searched to gain access to the required info (if server supports referrals)

 ### .ldap.unbind

 Unbind from the directory, terminate the current association, and free resources.